rsheeter/glyph_overlaps/README.md

 # glyph_overlaps

-For context, setting the glyf overlap flag is needed for OSX to avoid "holes" appearing when rendering outlines with overlaps due to use of `evenodd`.
+For context, setting the glyf overlap flag is needed for OSX to avoid "holes" appearing when rendering outlines with overlaps due to use of `evenodd` unless a special flag (the overlap bit) is set for the glyph.
 Variable fonts are wont to use overlaps, prior to variable fonts they were relatively rare.

 For example, the [A from Roboto Flex](https://github.com/googlefonts/roboto-flex/blob/main/sources/1A-drawings/Mains/RobotoFlex_wght400.ufo/glyphs/A_.glif) has overlaps: